vfarcic/devops24/manuscript/06-jenkins-setup.md

 jenkins-c7f7c77b4-cgxx8 1/1   Running 0        3h
 ```

-We can combine that command with `jsonpath` output to retrieve only the name of the Pod and store it in a environment variable we'll use later on to copy the files we need.
+We can combine that command with `jsonpath` output to retrieve only the name of the Pod and store it in a environment variable we'll use later to copy the files we need.

 ```bash
 JENKINS_POD=$(kubectl -n jenkins \